k-nizy/Go-kigali/kigali-go/LOCATION_SERVICES_GUIDE.md

 # 📍 Location Services Guide - KigaliGo

-## Current Implementation: Browser Geolocation API
+## The Current Implementation: Browser Geolocation API

 We're using the **HTML5 Geolocation API** which is:
 - ✅ **Free** - No API key needed